 Students learn about Augustana University Dual Credit courses through their high school.
 Guidance counselors will know which courses are Augustana University Dual Credit at your school.
-Students register for courses online here.
+Students can register for courses online.

 Why am I required to to provide my social security number?

-Augustana University must have the student’s social security number in order to provide a 1098T – a federal government tax form for qualified tuition charges paid to Augustana.
-This number can be provided to Augustana via the student's portal.
+Augustana must have the student’s social security number in order to provide a 1098T — a federal government tax form for qualified tuition charges paid to AU.
+This number can be provided to Augustana via the student portal.

-What is the difference between dual credit and AP courses?
+What is the difference between dual credit and Advanced Placement (AP) courses?

 Both dual credit and Advanced Placement courses are taught at the college level.
 In AP courses, college credit is awarded after the student passes the AP exam, whereas dual credit courses earn credit in the same manner as a typical college course – through papers, tests and other assignments.
 There are many AP courses that are also dual credit.
 In this situation, a student may decide whether they want to take the AP exam to earn college credit or enroll in dual credit unless their high school has their own AP test requirement.

-Why should I take a dual credit course through Augustana University?
+Why should I take a dual credit course through Augustana?